 To reuse the tin can, we use it in its current form, but in a different context.
 Perhaps it was previously filled with a hearty soup.
 Now it becomes our new pen holder on the desk.

 To search for reusable insights, comprehensive information about products, target groups, and channels should be considered.
-The goal is to create a whole insights collection at the end.
+The goal is to create a complete insights collection at the end.
 This collection should contain observations, relevant sources, findings, and conclusions that can be continuously reused.

 Create an explicit collection of knowledge